danmbrown/city-of-whispers/Moves.md

 - What happened here recently?

 ### Sample the Sights & Sounds
 When you try something new -- for example, tasting food, listening to music, seeing artwork -- describe your experience.
 If someone invited you to try it, take +1 forward to your next Social Interaction with them.
 If not, you may **add a belief** about the experience.
-You may also pick 1 to clear one Heat:
+You may also pick 1 Reaction to clear one Heat:

+**Reactions**
 - Your reaction offends the people around you
 - You become obsessed with it
 - You have an adverse physiological response to it